The Best and Cheapest Home Insurance Companies in Illinois in 2026

 What type of home insurance do I need in Illinois?

-Homes in Illinois have to withstand heavy winds, rain, hail, cold temperatures and flooding.
+Homes in Illinois have to withstand heavy winds, rain, hail, cold temperatures and flooding, depending on where they are in the state.
 Home insurance covers a lot of types of damage, but it doesn't cover everything.
 It's a good idea to know what things are most likely to damage your home, and to review your coverage with your agent or company.

 flood